Mineral: Modern classification

 Minerals are classified by variety, species, series and group, in order of increasing generality.
 The basic level of definition is that of mineral species, each of which is distinguished from the others by unique chemical and physical properties.
 For example, quartz is defined by its formula, SiO_{2}, and a specific crystalline structure that distinguishes it from other minerals with the same chemical formula (termed polymorphs).
 When there exists a range of composition between two minerals species, a mineral series is defined.
 For example, the biotite series is represented by variable amounts of the endmembers phlogopite, siderophyllite, annite, and eastonite.
 In contrast, a mineral group is a grouping of mineral species with some common chemical properties that share a crystal structure.
 The pyroxene group has a common formula of XY(Si,Al)_{2}O_{6}, where X and Y are both cations, with X typically bigger than Y; the pyroxenes are single-chain silicates that crystallize in either the orthorhombic or monoclinic crystal systems.
 Finally, a mineral variety is a specific type of mineral species that differs by some physical characteristic, such as colour or crystal habit.
 An example is amethyst, which is a purple variety of quartz.

-Two common classifications, Dana and Strunz, are used for minerals; both rely on composition, specifically with regards to important chemical groups, and structure.
-James Dwight Dana, a leading geologist of his time, first published his System of Mineralogy in 1837; as of 1997, it is in its eighth edition.
+Two common classifications, Dana and Strunz, are used for minerals; both rely on composition, specifically with regard to important chemical groups, and structure.
+James Dwight Dana, a leading geologist of his time, first published his System of Mineralogy in 1837; as of August 2026, it is in its eighth edition.
 The Dana classification assigns a four-part number to a mineral species.
 Its class number is based on important compositional groups; the type gives the ratio of cations to anions in the mineral, and the last two numbers group minerals by structural similarity within a given type or class.
-The less commonly used Strunz classification, named for German mineralogist Karl Hugo Strunz, is based on the Dana system, but combines both chemical and structural criteria, the latter with regards to distribution of chemical bonds.
+The less commonly used Strunz classification, named for German mineralogist Karl Hugo Strunz, is based on the Dana system, but combines both chemical and structural criteria, the latter with regard to distribution of chemical bonds.